Merati22/Nafahaat-Moharram-player/README.md

 <img width="650" height="663" alt="Screenshot 2025-11-30 at 3 38 20 PM" src="https://github.com/user-attachments/assets/c04da406-2f72-47b6-a94a-ebb71ff9973a" />

-Use or contribute and say Salavat!
+Feel free to use it, contribute to it, and remember us with a Salavat!